DeepCollision/DeepCollisionData/README.md

 ```
 To facilitate reviewing our proposed approach, reviewers please refer to the corresponding data in this repository:
-Piloty Study, all data for the pilot study;
+Piloty Study, all data and figures for the pilot study;
 Formal Experiment, all data for the formal experiment;
 Restful APIs, all implemented REST APIs for environment parameters.
 ```